OHIO HOUSING AUTHORITIES CONFERENCE BY-LAWS

 SECTION 2: RIGHTS AND PRIVILEGES

-Voting - Voting privileges shall be accorded only to active agency members.
-Each Agency, which is a member in good standing, shall have one vote and that vote shall be cast by the director who will be automatically designated to vote for his/her Agency.
-In his/her absence, the Director may designate his/her Deputy or Assistant Director.
+Voting - Voting privileges shall be accorded only to agency members.
+Each Agency, which is current in payment of dues, shall have one vote and that vote shall be cast by the director who will be automatically designated to vote for his/her Agency.
+In his/her absence, the Director may designate any member of hid/her staff to vote.

 An agency member without a director shall designate another individual to vote for the Agency.
 The director or the representative, in his/her absence, may delegate his/her authority to another by a signed proxy for that particular meeting.
 The proxy must be presented at the roll call for said meeting.